EvaFrossard/EvaFrossard.github.io/index.md

   <h3>The Secret Sauce?
 Your Titles </h3>

-  Yes, you read that right. <br>Titles</br>.
+  Yes, you read that right. <b>Titles</b>.
 Those few dozen characters can either save your channel or sink it further.
 Think about it: what’s the first thing a viewer sees before they even decide to click?
 Your title!
 And if you’ve learned anything from this wild ride of YouTube, it’s that first impressions are everything. <br />

   Now, here’s where the science kicks in.
-You’ve probably heard of <br>LLMs (Large Language Models)</br>, right?
+You’ve probably heard of <b>LLMs (Large Language Models)</b>, right?
 They’re super-smart AI tools that can analyse and recognise patterns in text faster than you can say, “Oops, I tweeted what?!” <br />

   We used this tech wizardry to dive into the aftermath of bad buzz for dozens of big YouTubers.
 By leveraging the OLLAMA open source project [TODO: ref] , we analysed the types of videos uploaded immediately following their PR disasters.
 What did we look for?
 Patterns.
 Specifically, whether these videos fell into one (or more) of these categories:

   <ul>
-    <li><br>Apology videos:</br> The classic “I’m sorry” trope—effective or overdone? </li>
+    <li><b>Apology videos:</b> The classic “I’m sorry” trope—effective or overdone? </li>
-    <li><br>Addressing the decline:</br> Are you facing the issue head-on or pretending nothing’s wrong?</li>
+    <li><b>Addressing the decline:</b> Are you facing the issue head-on or pretending nothing’s wrong?</li>
-    <li><br>Comeback announcements:</br> Bold, confident, and ready to win back hearts.</li>
+    <li><b>Comeback announcements:</b> Bold, confident, and ready to win back hearts.</li>
-    <li><br>Break announcements:</br> Sometimes, stepping back is stepping forward.</li>
+    <li><b>Break announcements:</b> Sometimes, stepping back is stepping forward.</li>
-    <li><br>Collaboration videos:</br> Is strength in numbers the way to go? </li>
+    <li><b>Collaboration videos:</b> Is strength in numbers the way to go? </li>
-    <li><br>Clickbait videos:</br> Risky, but can it work in your favor? </li>
+    <li><b>Clickbait videos:</b> Risky, but can it work in your favor? </li>
   </ul>

   And guess what?
 Our findings are as wild as the comment section on your latest video !